Discrete Choice with Endogenous Peer Selection: Equilibrium Behavior

 The assumptions in the paper guarantee the existence and uniqueness of an invariant distribution.
 Importantly, this invariant distribution has full support (i.e., any choice configuration $\mathbf{y}$ realizes with positive probability).

-\begin{proposition} If Assumptions~\ref{ass: MM} and~\ref{ass: types} hold, there exists a unique, full support equilibrium $\mu$. \end{proposition}
+\begin{proposition} If Assumptions~\ref{ass: MM} and~\ref{ass: simple} hold, there exists a unique, full support equilibrium $\mu$. \end{proposition}

 \begin{example} Suppose that the network consists of two identical agents that select between two alternatives, option $1$ and the default option $0$.
 Let us also assume that the random preferences only depend on the choice of the other agent.
-As there is only one agent type, we will drop $h(a)$ from the notation.
+As agents are identical, we will drop $a$ from some terms.
 Thus, for $a=1,2$, the CCPs can be written in a rather succinct form

 The rates for their Poisson alarm clocks are $1$.
 The transition rate matrix $\mathcal{W}$ is as follows.